LeonardoReisC/Orientacao-a-Objetos/README.md

 <h3 align = "center">
    This repository was created to host my OOP activities during my third semester at Unifal-MG 🇧🇷 <br>
-   :Final description of the intire project must go here:
+   :Final description of the entire project must go here:
 </h3>